Free trade: Protectionism

+Imperialism

+Imperialism entails unequal exchange for the benefit of the mother country, often at the expense of the colonies.
+The imperial trade practices of the British and Spanish Empires were contributing factors to the American Revolution and the Spanish American Wars of Independence.

+Belgium also engaged in unequal exchange, most notoriously in the Congo Free State (CFS) under King Leopold II.
+In direct violation of his promises of free trade within the CFS under the terms of the Berlin Treaty, not only did the CFS become a commercial entity directly or indirectly trading within its dominion, but Leopold had also been slowly monopolizing a considerable amount of the ivory and rubber trade by imposing export duties on the resources traded by other merchants within the CFS.

 In literature

 The value of free trade was first observed and documented in 1776 by Adam Smith in The Wealth of Nations, writing:

 This statement uses the concept of absolute advantage to present an argument in opposition to mercantilism, the dominant view surrounding trade at the time which held that a country should aim to export more than it imports and thus amass wealth.
 Instead, Smith argues, countries could gain from each producing exclusively the goods in which they are most suited to, trading between each other as required for the purposes of consumption.
 In this vein, it is not the value of exports relative to that of imports that is important, but the value of the goods produced by a nation.
 However, the concept of absolute advantage does not address a situation where a country has no advantage in the production of a particular good or type of good.

 This theoretical shortcoming was addressed by the theory of comparative advantage.
 Generally attributed to David Ricardo, who expanded on it in his 1817 book On the Principles of Political Economy and Taxation, it makes a case for free trade based not on absolute advantage in production of a good, but on the relative opportunity costs of production.
 A country should specialize in whatever good it can produce at the lowest cost, trading this good to buy other goods it requires for consumption.
 This allows for countries to benefit from trade even when they do not have an absolute advantage in any area of production.
 While their gains from trade might not be equal to those of a country more productive in all goods, they will still be better off economically from trade than they would be under a state of autarky.